 DOMESTIC AND INTERNATIONAL STUDENTS:

 Conversations or agreements with potential faculty advisors do not guarantee admission or funding.
 The CSUS Graduate Admissions Committee evaluates all of the required application items before an admissions and funding decision is emailed to the applicant by the Department and forwarded by the Department to the MSU Office of Admissions.
-The MSU Office of Admissions sends the final admissions decision to the applicant.
+The MSU Office of Admissions sends the final admissions decision to the applicant via their applicant portal.

 Applicants sometimes ask us to make a preliminary evaluation of their qualifications for admission.
 We are sorry, but this is not possible.
 We must receive all of the required application items by the application deadline before any evaluations by the CSUS Graduate Admissions Committee can take place.
 Please review the information on our website for prospective students before completing and submitting your application.